rwilliams58/onnx/docs/Operators.md

 ### <a name="FC"></a><a name="fc">**<sub>experimental</sub> FC**</a>

-  Computes the result of passing an input vector X into a fully connected layer with 2D weight matrix W and 1D bias vector b.
+  FC computes the result of passing an input vector X into a fully connected layer with 2D weight matrix W and 1D bias vector b.
 That is, the layer computes Y = X * W^T + b, where X has size (M x K), W has size (N x K), b has size (N), and Y has size (M x N), where M is often the batch size.
-  NOTE: X does not need to explicitly be a 2D vector; rather, it will be coerced into one.
-For an arbitrary n-dimensional tensor X \in [a_0, a_1, ...,a_{k-1}, a_k, ..., a_{n-1}] where a_i \in N+ and k is the axis provided, then X will be coerced into a 2-dimensional tensor with dimensions [a_0 * ... * a_{k-1}, a_k * ... * a_{n-1}].
-For the default case where axis=1, this means the X tensor will be coerced into a 2D tensor of dimensions [a_0, a_1 * ... * a_{n-1}], where a_0 is often the batch size.
+  NOTE: X does not need to explicitly be a 2D vector – rather, it will be made into one.
+For an arbitrary n-dimensional tensor X \in [a_0, a_1, ...,a_{k-1}, a_k, ..., a_{n-1}] where a_i \in N+ and k is the axis provided, then X will be made into a 2-dimensional tensor with dimensions [a_0 * ... * a_{k-1}, a_k * ... * a_{n-1}].
+For the default
+  case where axis=1, this means the X tensor will be made into a 2D tensor of dimensions [a_0, a_1 * ... * a_{n-1}], where a_0 is often the batch size.
   In this situation, we must have a_0 = M and a_1 * ... * a_{n-1} = K.
   Lastly, even though b is a 1D vector of size N, it is copied/resized to